Researchers conducting human subjects research are REQUIRED to comply with:

 2) Minor changes are being proposed to a previously approved research protocol

-If your protocol qualifies for Expedited review, you may submit one copy of the research application to the IRB Chair, George Maihafer.
+If your protocol qualifies for expedited review, you may submit through the IRBNet system and include a note on the submission page regarding your request for expedited review.
 Protocols that have received approval at another institution should include the IRB application and approval letter from that institution.

 The approval period for a study is typically one year.
-Researchers must submit a Progress Report if a non-exempt project is to last longer than the approval period, which is typically 1 year.
-Researchers must submit the Progress Report to the Office of Research 2 months prior to the study's expiration following the electronic submission procedure.
+Researchers must submit a Progress Report if a non-exempt project is to last longer than the approval period.
+Researchers must submit the Progress Report to the Office of Research two months prior to the study's expiration following IRBNet.
 The study must be reviewed and re-approved by the IRB for research to continue.
 Non-exempt studies are considered complete when data collection and data analysis are complete.
-Researchers must submit 1 copy of the Closeout Report to the Office of Research 1 month after the study is complete.
+Researchers must submit one copy of the Closeout Report to the Office of Research one month after the study is complete.

 All human subject researchers, research administrators, and review committee members must obtain adequate training by completing the Human Subjects Research course.
 Online training is available via the Collaborative Institutional Training Initiative (CITI) website.
 New users of this site will need to affiliate themselves with ODU.